 - Theme Tune Cameo: In "Watching TV", Maggie changes the TV channel and the show's theme song, "You're Thinking Right", can be heard coming from it.

 - This Is Not a Drill: "World War III" has Homer repeatedly waking up the family, saying that it's World War III, and taking them down to the fallout shelter before berating them for not making it sooner.
 They eventually turn the tables on him by making up their own drill and locking him in the shelter for the night.

-- Unnamed Parent: In the credits, Homer and Marge were referred to as either "Dad" and "Mom", or "Mr. Simpson" and "Mrs. Simpson", strange as they are actually referred to by their final names on several occasions in the shorts themselves.
+- Unnamed Parent: In the credits, Homer and Marge were referred to as either "Dad" and "Mom", or "Mr. Simpson" and "Mrs. Simpson".
+This is strange in the case of Homer who is actually referred to by his final name on several occasions in the shorts themselves.